Disability Pride Month 2025

 • Location: Online, Zoom

-The UCSF Disability Virtual Open House is an online networking and informational event providing greater accessibility for individuals with disabilities who are interested in exploring job opportunities at UCSF.
+The UCSF Disability Virtual Open House is an online networking and informational event providing great accessibility for individuals with disabilities who are interested in exploring job opportunities within the University of California, San Francisco (UCSF).

 Keynote speakers: